Azure/bicep-types-az/generated/sql/microsoft.sql/2017-10-01-preview/types.md

 ## DatabaseVulnerabilityAssessmentProperties
 ### Properties
 * **recurringScans**: [VulnerabilityAssessmentRecurringScansProperties](#vulnerabilityassessmentrecurringscansproperties): Properties of a Vulnerability Assessment recurring scans.
-* **storageAccountAccessKey**: string: Specifies the identifier key of the storage account for vulnerability assessment scan results.
+* **storageAccountAccessKey**: string (WriteOnly): Specifies the identifier key of the storage account for vulnerability assessment scan results.
 If 'StorageContainerSasKey' isn't specified, storageAccountAccessKey is required.
-* **storageContainerPath**: string: A blob storage container path to hold the scan results (e.g. https://myStorage.blob.core.windows.net/VaScans/).
+* **storageContainerPath**: string (WriteOnly): A blob storage container path to hold the scan results (e.g. https://myStorage.blob.core.windows.net/VaScans/).
 It is required if server level vulnerability assessment policy doesn't set
-* **storageContainerSasKey**: string: A shared access signature (SAS Key) that has read and write access to the blob container specified in 'storageContainerPath' parameter.
+* **storageContainerSasKey**: string (WriteOnly): A shared access signature (SAS Key) that has read and write access to the blob container specified in 'storageContainerPath' parameter.
 If 'storageAccountAccessKey' isn't specified, StorageContainerSasKey is required.

 ## VulnerabilityAssessmentRecurringScansProperties
 ### Properties